nikialeksey/nullfree/readme.md

     private final String a = null;
 }
 ```
-Method, field, variable suppresses are all accessible as well.
+Method, field, variable suppresses are all available as well.

 ## Changelog
 `1.0.0` - Changed API of nullfree lib, null suppression ability